 - Lemon juice: It brightens up the salad.
 Add lemon zest for more brightness.
 Lime juice is a good substitute.
 You can also use red wine vinegar or white wine vinegar if that's what you have.

-- Fresh dill or other herbs: This adds a burst of freshness to this Greek yogurt cucumber salad.
+- Fresh dill or other herbs: This adds a burst of freshness to this yogurt cucumber salad.
 Dill is the classic choice, but parsley or cilantro work well too, depending on what you have at home.

-How to Make Greek Yogurt Cucumber Salad
+How to Make Greek Yogurt Cucumber Salad (Step-By-Step Recipe)

-Tips for the Best Cucumber Yogurt Salad
+Tips for the Best Yogurt Cucumber Salad

 - Thinly slicing the cucumber is important for getting the best texture.
 It blends beautifully with the creamy Greek yogurt.